Last updated on May 18th, 2022 at 03:45 pm

 Finally, they help protect your elbows when pressing.
 By making the bar fatter, they reduce stress on your elbows.
-At 47 years old, I can use all the joint protection I can get!
+At 50 years old, I can use all the joint protection I can get!
 I highly recommend a set of these for anyone working with a traditional barbell.
-They will quickly become one of your favorite low cost additions you’ve made to your training.
-(For 55 other low cost ways to make your gym amazing, check out my article here!)
+They will quickly become one of your favorite low-cost additions you’ve made to your training.
+(For 55 other low-cost ways to make your gym amazing, check out my article here!)

 A last note on the shaft is the coarseness of the knurling itself.
 I prefer a medium textured bar, but you can also find options for light and heavy.
 I’ve found that medium gives great grip while not tearing up my hands.

 The next stop on our anatomical tour of the barbell is the sleeves.
 These are the wider areas attached over the ends of the shaft.
-On most bars they spin independent from the shaft itself.
+On most bars, they spin independently from the shaft itself.
 This spinning action is facilitated by either bushings or bearings.